-Rumble Puppy, using his special time-sensing powers (sorta à la Spiderman and his spidey-sense, complete with those squiggly lines coming out of his head, although everybody sees these,
+Rumble Puppy, using his special time-sensing powers (sorta à la Spiderman and his spidey-sense, complete with those squiggly lines coming out of his head, although everybody sees these, not just Stan Lee) discovered this.
+The two slack-

 Time has lost its hold on me ...
 Continued.